MahmoudAhmadOsman/angular-kp-messaging/README.md

 ```bash
 $ npm install
 ```
-Then use this command to compile the project to open it & see the application
+Then use this command to compile the project in order to open & see the application running on the browser

 ```bash
  $ ng serve -o